Runnable/docs/privacy/_posts/2017-06-08-adding-ssh-keys.md

 development: true
 ---

-Adding an SSH key allows services in your project to access any private repositories they depend on when building.
+An SSH key will allow services in your project to access any private repositories they depend on when building.

-> **Note:** One way to know that your project needs a user key is if any of your services fail to build with “no such key” or “host key verification failed” errors.
+> **Note:** One way to know that your project needs an SSH key is if any of your services fail to build with “no such key” or “host key verification failed” errors.

 ---